The Bankrate promise

 Granite countertop cost breakdown

-|Slab: This is the traditional, most luxurious form of granite used for countertops.
-As the name suggests, it consists of large pieces cut and fabricated off-site and then delivered to your home.
-Quite heavy, slabs usually require professional installation, which adds to the price tag.||$35-80||$40-160|
+|SLAB: Slab granite is the traditional and most luxurious form of granite used for countertops.
+It involves large pieces of granite that are cut and fabricated off-site and then delivered to your home.
+Due to their weight, slabs typically require professional installation, which contributes to the higher price.||$40-$60||$75-$135|

 Factors impacting granite countertop costs